Rama Vaidyanathan’s New Dimensions to the Margam Show

 Veni, Vidi, Vici.
 Rather, let us change it to Venit, Vidit, Vicit to be more relevant.

-Rama Vaidyanathan needs no introduction.
-And every time she performs, the audience is taken on a roller coaster of emotions and senses.
+Every time Rama Vaidyanathan performs, the audience is taken on a roller coaster of emotions and senses.
 And this time, her stage presence transformed even a high-school auditorium into a magnificent cauldron of music and dance.
-As host, Usha Prasad promised, “prepare to be enchanted”.
-As one connoisseur put it at the end – “the show was ethereal”.
+As one connoisseur put it at the end, “the show was ethereal”.

 Bharatanatyam has come a long way.
 And Rama Vaidyanathan is on the leading edge pushing it forward for the masses and the mainstream.
-Widening the dimensions without compromising on the format is challenging - physically and mentally to the accomplished practitioners of the art form.
+Widening the dimensions without compromising on the format is challenging.
 To Rama Vaidyanathan, appealing to purists and progressives, comes easy, for it is in her DNA.
-This was the first time Atlanta witnessed a Margam - Sanskrit, Hindi, Marathi, Bengali and Tamil in one production.
-Knowing Rama, this will not be the last Margam that does not conform to the dimensions that she broke this night in October.
+This was the first time Atlanta witnessed a Margam of Sanskrit, Hindi, Marathi, Bengali and Tamil in one production.

 Submitting your report for consideration in Around Town